spdk/spdk/doc/nvmf.md

 system running the SPDK target, however, you can run any modern flavor of Linux as required by your NIC vendor's OFED distribution.

+If you want to kill the application using signal, make sure use the SIGTERM, then the application will release all the share memory resource before exit, the SIGKILL will make the share memory resource have no chance to be released by application, you may need to release the resource manually.

 ## Prerequisites {#nvmf_prereqs}

 This guide starts by assuming that you can already build the standard SPDK distribution on your